cdgiessen/cml/README.md

 ## Charles Math Library

-An indevelopement graphics oriented math library for myself
+An in-developement graphics oriented math library for myself

 Currently has vectors, quaternions, and basic functions for each.